 This could include passports, school records, receipts of rent payments, medical records, or bills.

 Mail all of the necessary forms and fees to your local USCIS office as soon as possible.

 DACA renewals can be similar to the initial application.
 If you want to renew DACA, follow these steps in addition to the previous ones.

 How can Salmón and Haas Help My DACA Status?

 If you have any questions about forms, fees, or requirements for DACA, you are not alone.
 The immigration attorneys at Salmón and Haas know immigration law.
-With them, you can get all of your questions answered, especially those regarding DACA.
+With them, you can get all of your questions answered, especially those regarding DACA in Texas.